 - way forward, what’s the next small step to move you forward, and

-- follow up, follow up tuns the framework into a system.
+- follow up, follow up turns the framework into a system.

 NLP Coaching Model

 - beginning frame.
-How we set the scene for any interaction.
+How do we set the scene for any interaction?

 - state.
-Our mental/physical condition in that moment.
+Our mental/physical condition at that moment.

 - outcome.
 What our client wants to achieve.

 - rapport.
-The quality of communication between us and our client.
+The quality of communication between our client and us.